Practical example recording advance payments: Spanish legislation

 3. If the revenue ledger account is not configured with a Tax code, choose a Tax and Tax treatment from the side panel.

-The chosen Tax and Tax treatment must be the same as used for the prepayment.
+The chosen Tax and Tax treatment must be the same as used for the advance payment.

 4. Add the taxable amount for the invoice to the revenue entry line.